astorDev/confi/providers/dotnet/background/article-101/index.md

 dotnet add package Backi.Timers
 ```

-Now, let's integrate the `SafeTimer` in our background service.
-Here's how our code should look like:
+Now, let's integrate the `SafeTimer` into our background service.
+Here's what our code should look like:

 ```csharp
 using Backi.Timers;